gekatateam/neptunus/docs/CONFIGURATION.md

 This also means that the order of processors depends on their index in a list.
 One map in a list can contain several different plugins, but in this case their order will be random.

 An alias can be assigned to each plugin - this will affect logs and metrics.
 Each alias must be unique.

+Also, you can override concrete plugin log level using `log_level` parameter.
+It overrides pipeline (if configured) and application level.